AlanRostem/scratchboy/README.md

-# Scratchlib
+# ScratchBoy

-A library of things programmed from scratch using C++.
+A GameBoy emulator programmed using C++.

 ## Coding Conventions

-The library is written in C++, but only some C++ features are used, such as templates and **very limited** use of namespaces.
+The emulator is written in C++, but only some C++ features are used, such as templates and **very limited** use of namespaces.
 The programming paradigm for this library is to program things like it was C, but with some minimal added features of C++.
 For example, a procedural approach is used instead of OOP, but one can still use templates.

 ### Singleton Namespaces